Unsupervised Progressive Learning and the STAM Architecture: Evaluation

-\paragraph{Baseline Methods:} We evaluate the STAM architecture comparing its performance to few basic unsupervised and self-supervised models that we have adapted in the UPL context.
-We emphasize that there are no prior approaches that are directly applicable to the UPL problem, and so we cannot perform direct comparisons between STAM and ``competing'' models.
-In follow-up work, we plan to modify existing methods that were designed to address different problems (such as CURL, GEM or iCARL) in the UPL context and compare them with STAM.
-The baselines we consider here are:\\ {\bf (I) a Convolutional AutoEncoder (CAE)} trained to minimize Euclidean reconstruction error,\\ {\bf (II) a rotation-based self-supervised method} which learns the auxiliary task of predicting image rotations based on {\em RotNet}~\citep{gidaris2018unsupervised}, and \\ {\bf (III) offline Principal Component Analysis (PCA)}, just for reference purposes, as it is probably the simplest baseline.\\ A detailed description of these baseline models is presented in section SM-\ref{app:baselines}.
+For all datasets, we use a 3-layer STAM hierarchy.
+In the clustering task, we form the set $\Phi(\bf{x})$ considering only Layer-3 patches of the input $\bf{x}$.
+In the classification task, we select a small portion of the training dataset as the labeled examples that are available only to the classifier.
+The hyperparameter values are tabulated in SM-\ref{app:notation}.
+The robustness of the results with respect to these values is examined in SM-\ref{app:ex}. \paragraph{Baseline Methods:} We evaluate the STAM architecture comparing its performance to two state-of-the-art baselines for continual learning: GEM and MAS.
+We emphasize that there are no prior approaches which are directly applicable to UPL.
+However, we have taken reasonable steps to adapt these two baselines in the UPL setting.
+Please see SM-\ref{app:baselines} for additional details about our adaptation of GEM and MAS.

+{\bf Gradient Episodic Memories (GEM)} is a recent supervised continual learing model that expects known task boundaries \cite{Lopez-Paz:2017}.
+To turn GEM into an unsupervised model, we combined it with a self supervised method for rotation prediction \cite{gidaris2018unsupervised}.
+Additionally, we allow GEM to know the boundary between successive phases in the data stream.
+This makes the comparison with STAM somehow unfair, because STAM does not have access to this information.
+The results show however that STAM performs better even without knowing the temporal boundaries of successive phases.

+{\bf Memory Aware Synapse (MAS)} is another supervised continual learning model that expects known task boundaries \cite{aljundi2017memory}.
+As in GEM, we combined MAS with a rotation prediction self-supervised task, and provided the model with information about the start of each new phase in the data stream.

-To satisfy the stream requirement of UPL, the number of training epochs for the CAE and RotNet models is set to one.
-This is necessary so that each unlabeled example is processed only once.
+To satisfy the stream requirement of UPL, the number of training epochs for both GEM and MAS is set to one.
 Deep learning methods become weaker in this streaming scenario because they cannot train iteratively over several epochs on the same dataset.
-For all baselines, the classification task is performed using a $K$ nearest-neighbor (KNN) classifier -- we have experimented with various values of $K$ and other single-pass classifiers, and report only the best performing results here.

-We have also compared the memory requirement of STAM (storing centroids at STM and LTM) with the memory requirement of the CAE and RotNet baselines (storing neural network weights).
-The results of that comparison appear in section SM-\ref{app:mem}.
-For instance, STAM has 17\% of RotNet's memory footprint.
+For all baselines, the classification task is performed using a $K = 1$ Nearest-Neighbor (KNN) classifier -- we have experimented with various values of $K$ and other single-pass classifiers, and report only the best performing results here.
+We have also compared the memory requirement of STAM (storing centroids at STM and LTM) with the memory requirement of the two baselines.
+The results of that comparison appear in SM-\ref{app:mem}.